robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 Stopping when first test case fails
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If option :option:`--exitonfailure` is used, test execution stops
+If option :option:`--exitonfailure (-X)` is used, test execution stops
 immediately if any `critical test`_ fails.
-Also the remaining tests
-are marked as failed.
+The remaining tests are marked
+as failed without actually executing them.

+.. note:: The short option :option:`-X` is new in Robot Framework 3.0.1.

 Stopping on parsing or execution error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~